SebPorras/GRASPy/README.md

 # Quick tutorial

-- For an example of how to use the API, go into python_structures and view the notebook called example_workflow
+- For an example of how to use the API, view example_workflow.ipynb